Abiaina/study-guide-review/generated/study-guide-printable.md

 ```

 **variables.tf** (input parameters)

+**What this file provisions:**
+- **Input Variables**: Configurable parameters that can be set when running Terraform
+- **Default Values**: Predefined values for common settings like AWS region

+**Why this matters:**
+- **Flexibility**: Allows the same Terraform code to be used in different environments
+- **Reusability**: Variables make your Terraform modules reusable across projects
+- **Environment Management**: Different values can be set for dev, staging, and production

 ```bash
 variable "region"      { type = string, default = "us-west-2" }  # AWS region with default
 variable "bucket_name" { type = string }                         # Required: S3 bucket name
 ```

 **outputs.tf** (return values)

+**What this file provisions:**
+- **Output Values**: Information that Terraform displays after creating resources
+- **Resource References**: Values that can be used by other Terraform modules or external systems

+**Why this matters:**
+- **Visibility**: Shows important information like IP addresses and resource names
+- **Integration**: Outputs can be used by other tools or scripts
+- **Documentation**: Provides a clear summary of what was created
+- **Troubleshooting**: Helps verify that resources were created correctly

 ```bash
 output "ec2_public_ip" { value = aws_instance.web.public_ip }   # Public IP of web server
 output "s3_bucket"     { value = aws_s3_bucket.assets.bucket }  # Name of S3 bucket
 ```

 **CLI Commands** (deployment workflow)

+**What these commands do:**
+- **terraform init**: Sets up the working directory and downloads required providers
+- **terraform plan**: Shows what changes Terraform will make without actually applying them
+- **terraform apply**: Creates, modifies, or destroys infrastructure based on your configuration

+**Why this workflow matters:**
+- **Safety**: Plan command lets you review changes before they happen
+- **Reproducibility**: Same commands work consistently across different environments
+- **Automation**: These commands can be integrated into CI/CD pipelines
+- **Version Control**: Infrastructure changes are tracked and can be rolled back

 ```bash
 # Initialize Terraform and configure backend
 terraform init -backend-config=backend.hcl